Secondary Care CVD Risk Screening (SCS)

 This is an extension of our Secondary Care CVD Diabetes platform, previously known as Acute Predict.
-This extension is aimed at helping primary care to increase their CVD Risk Assessment health target measurement through activity conducted within secondary care; helping to screen those hard to reach patients.
-Secondary care often get to see patients who might not regularly turn up in primary care, so by linking the secondary admission records to primary care CVD screening histories, we’re helping the secondary care workforce to know who to offer this intervention to while the patients are within the hospital setting.
+This extension is aimed at helping primary care to increase their CVD Risk Assessment health target measurement through activity conducted within secondary care, helping to screen those hard-to-reach patients.
+Secondary-care often gets to see patients who might not regularly turn up in primary care, so by linking the secondary admission records to primary care CVD screening histories, we’re helping the secondary care workforce to know who to offer this intervention to while the patients are within the hospital setting.

 CVD Risk screening activities will only be counted within the health target measurement if the records get found and counted within the PPP counts, so ensuring that the information flows back into the appropriate primary care clinic, and in a manner which can automatically be placed into the correct and meaningful place has been critical.

-The efforts provided here by the DHB are two fold, they are helping the practices and PHOs to achieve better health target counts, and they’re also providing a valuable clinical service to the patients by helping to risk assess those who haven’t already been assessed.
-The DHB are passing back the CVD Risk profiles, along with a request for the primary care groups to undertake appropriate CVD Risk Management where warranted.
+The efforts provided here by the DHB are two-fold – they are helping the practices and PHOs to achieve better health target counts, and they’re also providing a valuable clinical service to the patients by helping to risk assess those who haven’t already been assessed.
+The DHB is passing back the CVD Risk profiles along with a request for the primary care groups to undertake appropriate CVD Risk Management where warranted.

 Other DHBs are very interested in this approach and have shown interest in this project, so it could very well come to a DHB near you soon.
-The Auckland and Northern Region DHBs are at various stages of planning / implementation and use of this approach – outlined here.
+The Auckland and Northern Region DHBs are at various stages of planning/implementation and use of this approach.

-MyPractice users: You don’t need to do anything, a general update has taken care of this, you should see the CVD Results showing up in their normal place, check the details shown on this webpage to see that this is working properly.
+MyPractice users: You don’t need to do anything; a general update has taken care of this.
+You should see the CVD Results showing up in their normal place.

 Medtech users: These messages arrive in your inbox, and you need an Inbox/Screening mapping setup in order for the information to flow into the area where you normally record a CVD Risk.
-If you use the ‘CVR’ Screening term, then this has been made particularly easy; Medtech have made a mapping tool for the WDHB practices which will add the mapping setting for you. – Check their download area here for more details – look in the section titled: WDHB Primary Care CVD Risk Screening Mapping Utility (October 2012).
+If you use the ‘CVR’ Screening term, then this has been made particularly easy; Medtech has made a mapping tool for the WDHB practices which will add the mapping setting for you.

 If you use a term other than CVR, this may be best done manually.
-Here’s how… (This assumes you have already recieved a copy of an inbound lab style message from PREDICT, if you haven’t yet, then it won’t show up in your list to map from.
+Here’s how… (This assumes you have already received a copy of an inbound lab-style message from PREDICT – if you haven’t yet, then it won’t show up in your list to map from.